 • 10-0-4

 The 20-5-20 fertilizer tends to be the best bet for the garden in the summer.
-Ensure that you are fertilizing before it rains so that the fertilizer can absorb properly and make its way into the soil.
+Make sure that you are fertilizing before it rains so the fertilizer can absorb properly and make its way into the soil.
 It’s typically best to save fertilization for the early part of the summer when possible.

 Best Fertilizer for Trees and Shrubs in the Summer

-The trees and shrubs in your yard can be fertilized in the early summer.
+Fertilize the trees and shrubs in your yard in the early summer.
 However, if it gets towards the late summer and you have still not fertilized, it makes sense to skip it and wait for the fall.
 The 16-8-8 is good for early summer fertilization for trees and shrubs.

 Best Fertilizer Number to Use on Your Lawn in the Fall

-If you remember correctly, we recommend that you do not fertilize your cool season grasses in the summer as they won’t handle it all that well.
+Again, I recommend that you do not fertilize your cool-season grasses in the summer as they won’t handle it well.
 The fall is when you should leave your warm-season grasses alone.

 The best fertilizer number to use on your lawn (cool-season grasses) in the early Fall include: